WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 This is an example of a CORS (cross-origin resource sharing) error.

 ### CORS
-CORS is a mechanism that restricts API calls from domains that are outside of the domain from which the resource was initially served.
+CORS is a mechanism that restricts API calls from another domain outside the domain from which the resource was initially served.
 This is a layer of protection for servers because it prevents unwanted use of an API.

 There are several ways to handle CORS requests.
 For our app, we'll take advantage of the tools provided by `create-react-app`.
-We can add a "proxy" server to our React application, which will allow us to make requests that look like they are coming from our current server but actually hit the server we define in `package.json`.
+We can add a proxy server to our React application, which will allow us to make requests that look like they're coming from our current server but actually hit the server we define in `package.json`.

 ```json
 ...